 Where are rehearsals?

-MAYSO rehearses on the campus of Bethany Lutheran College, in the Ylvisaker Fine Arts Center.
-There is a parking lot right next to the building that can be used on Sundays.
+MAYSO rehearses on the campus of Bethany Lutheran College in the Ylvisaker Fine Arts Center.